pingcap/docs/dev/reference/configuration/tikv-server/configuration-file.md

 ### `local-read-batch-size`

-+ The maximum number of read requests processed in one round
++ The maximum number of read requests processed in one batch
 + Default value: `1024`
 + Minimum value: greater than `0`

 ### `apply-max-batch-size`

-+ The maximum number of requests for processing data placement in one round
++ The maximum number of requests for data flushing in one batch
 + Default value: `1024`
 + Minimum value: greater than `0`

 ### `apply-pool-size`

-+ The allowable number of threads that handles data placement
++ The allowable number of threads in the pool that flushes data to storage
 + Default value: `2`
 + Minimum value: greater than `0`

 ### `store-max-batch-size`

-+ The maximum number of requests processed in one round
++ The maximum number of requests processed in one batch
 + Default value: `1024`
 + Minimum value: greater than `0`